Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

 \subsubsection{Comparison with simulated annealing}

-Having chosen our ``optimal" hyperparameter set, we can compare CAST to classic SA.
-We will test two scenarios: \begin{itemize} \item $5D$ optimization with $2000$ particles.
-This is an ``intermediate" dimensional problem with many particles. \item $10D$ optimization with $400$ particles.
-This is a ``higher" dimensional problem with relatively few particles (especially for that dimensionality). \end{itemize} For each scenario, we run the optimization algorithms over $100$ runs to avoid statistical bias.
+Having selected effective hyperparameter sets, we can compare CAST to classical SA.
+We will test two scenarios: \begin{itemize} \item $5\mathrm{D}$ optimization with $2000$ particles.
+This is an ``intermediate" dimensional problem with many particles. \item $10\mathrm{D}$ optimization with $400$ particles.
+This is a ``higher" dimensional problem with relatively few particles (especially for that dimensionality). \end{itemize} For each scenario, we run the optimization algorithms over $100$ independent runs to reduce Monte Carlo fluctuations.

 \paragraph{5D comparison} We present the expected log MSE of SA and CAST's best particle in each time step in Figure \ref{fig:5dconvcomp}.
 On the left panel for Ackley and on the right panel for Rastrigin.